CCOSTAN/smarthome/README.md

 * Onkyo Receiver

+* Home Security System

 * Aeotec ZWave Z-Stick

 * Aeotec ZWave Multi Sensors

+* Bunch of Raspberry Pi's

+* Bunch of Pi Zero's

+* Cheap Bluetooth speakers from Amazon

+* Radio Frequency Transmitters and Receivers

+* Sensor kit from Raspberry Pi for experimentation -

 Custom Built Smart outlet - where I used a PiZero and relay switch to turn ON/OFF the electrical outlet.
 I made a small wooden box to house all the items.
 It is a poor man's version of smart electrical outlet, but a very smart one, and I have more control over this outlet than the commercial smart outlets.